svw26/G4Jy/README.md

 This sample is a collation of the brightest radio-sources across the southern sky (Dec. < 30 deg), which have an integrated flux-density > 4 Jy at 151 MHz (as measured in the GLEAM extragalactic catalogue, see https://arxiv.org/abs/1610.08318).
 The vast majority of these sources are active galactic nuclei (AGN) with powerful radio-jets, although the sample is also known to contain two nearby, star-forming galaxies, a cluster relic, a halo, and the Flame Nebula.

 * For an overview of the sample, see https://arxiv.org/abs/1810.01226
-* Paper I details how the sample and catalogue were constructed -- https://arxiv.org/abs/tbc1
+* Paper I details how the sample and catalogue were constructed -- https://arxiv.org/abs/tbc1 -- with supplementary material for Appendix F available here: https://github.com/svw26/G4Jy/tree/master/G4Jy_PaperI_AppendixF
 * Paper II provides details of cross-identification for the sample -- https://arxiv.org/abs/tbc2

 Given the length of Papers I and II, please consider the environment and save trees by not printing... :innocent: